Where to Buy RTLSDR RTL2832U DVB-T Tuner Dongles

 Noise can appear on the USB cable which can show up in the RF spectrum quite easily.
 To stop this noise use clip on ferrite cables on the USB cable.

-If you have strong FM band interference an FM trap band stop filter can help reduce this interference.
+If you have strong FM band interference a good FM trap band stop filter such as this MCM one can help reduce this interference.